michaelpeacock/demo-siem-optimization/instructions/00-executive-demo.md

 > So remember that voluminous DNS data we talked about in the beginning?
 Well we are already analyzing this in real time with Sigma but suppose we wanted to index it all and do retrospective analysis.
 Maybe we don’t want to send it to Splunk because of its size.
 Maybe we want to leverage another tool, lets say Elastic, for this.
 I can just as easily send a topic to Elastic as I can to Splunk.
 So lets create a new sink connector for the enriched DNS we made.
 Again, I’ll just execute a script for this.

-1. In the terminal, submit the connector and then go to Connect -> connectors in Control Center:
+1. In the terminal, submit the connector and then go to Connect -> connectors in Control Center.
     ```bash
     ./scripts/submit-connector.sh kafka-connect/connectors/elastic-sink.json
     ```